mattatcha/terraform-provider-convox/docs/convox_syslog.md

 * `hostname` - (Required) The hostname for which the convox resource syslog will be created with.
 * `port` - (Required) The port for which the convox resource syslog will be created with.
 * `scheme` - (Required) The scheme to be used with the convox resource syslog.
 This must either by `tcp` | `tcp+tls`

+## Usage

+To use a Resource, you need to link it to an app.
+Use the `convox_resource_link` resource to do so.